-Fruit and vegetables are a necessary food in our every day lives.
+Fruit and vegetables are a necessary food in our everyday lives.
 They fight against all kinds of diseases from heart attacks to cancer; improving eyesight; bringing a shine to our hair; giving strength to our nails and teeth not to mention boosting our energy.
 Just a few important jobs our friendly friends are happy to do for us.
-We don't have to live off fruit and vegetables, but they are a natural low fat food served as they come or lightly cooked.
-Added to our daily meals they provide much needed vitamins and minerals.
+We don't have to live off fruit and vegetables, but they are naturally low-fat foods served as they come, or lightly cooked.
+Added to our daily meals they provide much-needed vitamins and minerals.
 There is nothing wrong with adding a little dressing to your salad or a little greek yogurt to a fruit bowl or indeed a small scoop of ice cream (100 cals).

 Enjoy your meat and fish dishes, but always serve with salad or vegetables (ok we all need chips now and then or life could get tricky).
-Broadening your knowledge about spices, herbs and condiments to compliment foods will result in tastier healthier dishes.
+Broadening your knowledge about spices, herbs, and condiments to complement foods will result in tastier healthier dishes.
 Making your own soups and sauces will become a doddle.
 Portions can be frozen for easy supper dishes.

 Our lives are very busy these days and it's true we often have no time to prepare fresh meals.
-However, I guarantee you, your future is worth investing in.
-Your health and your families health are worth investing in.
-The most difficult things we do, are somethings new and different.
-When we know what we're doing, well it's a piece of cake! (or should I say a piece of pavlova).
+However, I guarantee you, that your future is worth investing in.
+Your health and your family's health are worth investing in.
+The most difficult things we do, are sometimes new and different.
+When we know what we're doing, well it's a piece of cake (or should I say a piece of pavlova)!

 © 2010 Gabriel Wilson

 Gabriel Wilson (author) from Madeira, Portugal on March 30, 2019: